pekrau/kth_report/README.md

    contents of the file `orders_Facility_report_{year}_immaterial_property_rights.xlsx`.

-XXX Redo from here when correct file from Clinical Genomics Stockholm. ----------------

 6. The script `merge_E.py` produces the file `E_Infrastructure Users {year}.xlsx` from the contents of the sheet `A. Users` in all the volume data files.